mmorage/Scripts/README.md

 display_loop.py: uses ds9 and it shows all images located in the directory.
 Gemini format.

 fit_line_cube_parallel.py: Fit a gaussian profile to a GMOS IFU datacube

+createtechfom_v1.0.py.
+Read xml archive and gets the relevant information needed it for the technical assessment of CL proposals.
+Test version.